Overview

 list_decks

-Returns all available decks with their IDs and configuration status.
+Returns all available decks with their IDs and card counts.

 Response Example: